 Relationship Goals for Couples #17: Fight Constructively

-As hard as it is… especially when you’re in the throws of a good ol’ fashioned argument, you need to try and fight constructively.
+As hard as it is… especially when you’re in the throes of a good ol’ fashioned argument, you need to try and fight constructively.

 What I mean by that is this…